 Klorane is not owned by a parent company that tests on animals.

-It's unclear if Klorane is available for sale in stores in mainland China.
+It's unclear if Klorane is available for sale countries with mandatory animal testing.

 No, Klorane is not certified by any organizations.

 Klorane might offer some vegan products, however because this company is not cruelty-free, we recommend avoiding any products they offer even if they are vegan.